News & Highlights

 Andriy Palasyuk at Ames Laboratory leads the CMI project "Reduced rare earth content high performance magnets"

-Project Description: To aims for discovery of new, rare earth poor, ferromagnetic materials.
-This is a multi-pronged science-based approach of looking for (i) new, undiscovered, rare earth poor, transition metal rich binary, ternary and higher compounds and (ii) looking for new or unappreciated ferromagnets containing abundant and relatively cheap elements.
-The benefit of such a discovery would be cheaper and more accessible ferromagnetic materials for energy, electronic and transportation applications.
-Contributes to the deployment of materials that can substitute for today’s rare-earth based magnets.
+This project aims for discovery of new, rare earth poor, ferromagnetic materials.
+This is a multi-pronged science-based approach of (1) looking for new, undiscovered, rare earth poor, transition metal rich binary, ternary, and higher compounds and (2) looking for new or un-appreciated ferromagnets containing abundant and relatively cheap elements.
+The benefit of such a discovery would be cheaper and more accessible ferromagnetic materials for energy, electronic, and transportation applications.
+This would contribute to the deployment of materials that can substitute for today’s rare-earth based magnets.